 The process of evaluation is an ongoing one.
-You evaluate a text the moment you encounter it, and - if you aren't lazy - you continue to evaluate and to re-evaluate as you go along.
+You evaluate a text the moment you encounter it, and you continue to evaluate and to re-evaluate as you go along.
 Evaluating a text is different from simply reacting to a text.
 When you evaluate for an academic purpose, it is important to be able to clearly articulate and to support your own personal response.
 What in the text is leading you to respond a certain way?
 What's not in the text that might be contributing to your response?
 Watching Hitchcock's film, you are likely to have found yourself feeling anxious, caught up in the film's suspense.
 What in the film is making you feel this way?
 The editing?
 The acting?
 Can you point to a moment in the film that is particularly successful in creating suspense?
 In asking these questions, you are straddling two intellectual processes: experiencing your own personal response, and analyzing the text.

 Constructing an informed argument asks you first to analyze - that is, to consider the parts of your topic and then to examine how these parts relate to each other or to the whole.
 To analyze Hitchcock's film, you may want to break the film down by examining particular scenes, point of view, camera movements, and so on.
 In short, you'll want to ask: What are the components of Hitchcock's film, and how do these components contribute to the film's theme?
 How do they contribute to Hitchcock's work as a whole?
 When you analyze, you break the whole into parts so that you might see the whole differently.
 In the process of analysis, you find things that you might say.